-Paul Sobota, a Vice President with F. Curtis Barry & Company since 1990, has 30+ years experience in designing, developing, selecting and implementing systems for Direct Marketing and Retail companies on a variety of platforms.
+Paul Sobota, a Partner with F. Curtis Barry & Company since 1990, has 30+ years experience in designing, developing, selecting and implementing systems for Direct Marketing and Retail companies on a variety of platforms.
 He has first hand experience as a systems manager, project manager and programmer/analyst before becoming a consultant.

 Mr. Sobota's experience includes extensive interaction with all levels of management and department users, identifying information systems needs and developing specific user requirements.
 These requirements are then used to develop request for proposals to evaluate software packages for a fit or as the stepping stone to defining the system requirements for a customized application.
 He is extremely competent with the details of database design and the designing of screens and reports for multi-channel Direct Marketing applications.